 Similarly, for the second project, ILNAS, aided by ANEC GIE, offers its support to different industries/organizations through standardization according to the nature of their business at the national level.
-ICT related technical committees already benefit from a good national representation with 92 national delegates currently registered to participate in one or several of these normative domains17.
+ICT related technical committees already benefit from a good national representation with 87 national delegates currently registered to participate in one or several of these normative domains.
 This figure demonstrates the interest of individuals and industries/organizations in technical standardization.
-ILNAS has also undertaken other initiatives in order to facilitate the participation of national stakeholders in specific ICT standardization areas, such as the creation of National
+ILNAS has also undertaken other initiatives to facilitate the participation of national stakeholders in specific ICT standardization areas, such as the creation of National Standardization

-16 See for instance the "Startup Ecosystem" website for more information.
+&lt;sup>16 See for instance the "Startup Ecosystem" website for more information.

-17 Note that certain experts are registered in more than one technical committee
+&lt;sup>17 Note that certain experts are registered in more than one technical committee

-Standardization Commissions, offering a single access point to multiple international and European technical committees active in specific areas.
-The first one, dedicated to cybersecurity, was created in 2021, and a second one on "Quantum Technologies" was launched in February 2024.
-ILNAS intends to adopt the same approach for other ICT topics in which several technical committees are active in order to continuously improve the experience of its national standardization delegates and facilitate their understanding of the overall standardization picture in their domain.
+Commissions (NSC), offering a single access point to multiple international and European technical committees active in specific areas.
+The first one, dedicated to cybersecurity, was created in 2021, and two new NSCs were created in 2024: ILNAS/NSC 03 "Quantum Technologies" was launched in February 2024 and ILNAS/NSC 04 "Artificial Intelligence" was kicked off in September 2024.
+ILNAS intends to adopt the same approach for other ICT topics in which several technical committees are active to continuously improve the experience of its national standardization delegates and facilitate their understanding of the overall standardization picture in their domain.

 Finally, conforming to the third project of the policy, ILNAS, with the support of ANEC GIE, has undertaken concrete developments for strengthening education and research activities in the area of technical standardization.
-It includes the launch of a professional Master "Master in Technopreneurship: mastering smart ICT, standardisation and digital trust for enabling next generation of ICT solutions", that is running since February 2021 and will see its next class starting in September 2024.
+It includes the launch of the professional Master MTECH "Master in Technopreneurship: mastering smart ICT, standardisation and digital trust for enabling next generation of ICT solutions", that is running since February 2021 and saw its last cohort starting in September 2024.
 ILNAS and the University of Luxembourg are also implementing the research program "Technical Standardization for Trustworthy ICT, Aerospace, and Construction (2021-2024)", which is exploring Digital Trust aspects of the three sectors, with ICT in particular playing a horizontal role in the other two.
-The first results of this program have been presented during the World Standards Day in Luxembourg in October 2023, with the publication of the White Paper "Trustworthiness in ICT, Aerospace, and Construction applications - Scientific Research and Technical Standardization".
+The first results of this program were presented during the World Standards Day in Luxembourg in October 2023, with the publication of the White Paper "Trustworthiness in ICT, Aerospace, and Construction applications - Scientific Research and Technical Standardization".
+This was complemented, in October 2024, by the publication of the Technical Reports "Research-driven approach to standardization - ICT, Construction and Aerospace", presenting the progress of the research projects included in the research program.